MarkD833/RCBUS-68xxx/boards/README.md

 This ROM/RAM board is a bit of an upgrade from the earlier ROM & RAM board.
 It has 4x 32-pin sockets so that it can take 2x Alliance Memory AS6C4008 RAM chips to provide 1M of volatile memory organised as 512K of 16-bit wide memory and 2x SST39SF040 FLASH memory chips to provide 1M of non-volatile memory organised as 512K of 16-bit wide memory.

 The board will also take 4x Alliance Memory AS6C4008 RAM chips for 2M of volatile memory or 4x SST39SF040 FLASH memory chips to provide 2M of non-volatile memory.

+Selection of either ROM or RAM is done via standard jumpers and chips must be installed pairs as the memory is 16-bit wide.

 The ROM/RAM board decodes memory into 1Mb blocks and via chip selects, the 2 banks of memory can be placed on any 1Mb boundary from $000000 to $500000.

 # Chips